pfirsich/htcpp/README.md

 ## To Do
 * **Fix: Handle pending bytes to write for TLS correctly.
 Currently I complete an SSL operation even if there are pending bytes.
 I need a more elaborate state machine**.
 * Config files and possibility to host multiple websites
+* Reload certificate/private key when they change on disk
+* Add a mechanism that dispatches work to a thread pool and notifies the IO queue via an eventfd, so I can do e.g. certificate loading and process metrics asynchronously
 * Add request read timeout (to be less susceptible to trickle attacks).
 I have not done this yet, because it's tricky with SSL right now.
 Note: Be aware of connection reuse, i.e. idle connections should time out, overly long requests should time out, single reads should also time out.
 * Improve behaviour in case of DDos (esp. in conjunction with Cloudflare DDoS protection) - from here: https://fasterthanli.me/articles/i-won-free-load-testing (great post!)
     - Respond with 429/503 or start refusing connections if overloaded (likely both, but at different levels?)